AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/new-object-headers.md

   </tr>
   <tr>
    <td role="rowheader">Go to Publish</td>
-   <td>When you click Go to Publish, you can create or update a project linked to an initiative in the scenario you are viewing.</td>
+   <td>When you click [!UICONTROL Go to Publish], you can create or update a project linked to an initiative in the scenario you are viewing.</td>
   </tr>
  </tbody>
 </table>